jgerstmayr/EXUDYN/README.rst

    \ ``python3 pythonDev/Examples/rigid3Dexample.py``\

-You can also create a UBUNTU wheel which can be easily installed on the same machine (x64), same operating system (UBUNTU18.04) and with same python version (e.g., 3.6):
+You can also create a UBUNTU wheel which can be easily installed on the same machine (x64), same operating system (UBUNTU18.04) and with same Python version (e.g., 3.6):

    \ ``sudo pip3 install wheel``\
    \ ``sudo python3 setup.py bdist_wheel``\